MobilityData/awesome-transit/README.md

 - [RidePilot](https://github.com/camsys/ridepilot) - An open-source Computer Aided Scheduling and Dispatch (CASD) software system to meet the needs of small scale human service transportation agencies (for more info see [Cambridge Systematics's marketing site](http://camsys.software/products/ridepilot)).
 - [TNExT](https://github.com/ODOT-PTS/TNExT) - Transit Network Explorer Tool (TNExT) is a web-based software tool developed for the visualization, analysis, and reporting of regional and statewide transit networks in the state of Oregon.
 - Route Trends ([webapp](https://metrotransitmn.shinyapps.io/route-trends/), [GitHub](https://github.com/metrotransit/route-trends)) - An R Shiny app to ingest ridership time series, and return seasonal, trend, and residual components according to [STL methodology](https://otexts.com/fpp2/stl.html) and forecasts including uncertainty based on those components.
 Sponsored by [Metro Transit](https://www.metrotransit.org/) (Minneapolis-St. Paul).
+- [TBEST](https://tbest.org/) - TBEST (Transit Boardings Estimation and Simulation Tool) is an effort to develop a multi-faceted GIS-based modeling, planning and analysis tool which integrates socio-economic, land use, and transit network data into a platform for scenario-based transit ridership estimation and analysis.
+Funded by the Florida Department of Transportation.
+Free to use but not open-source.

 ### Hardware